efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 tags: [design]
 ---

-_This post explains the motivation for client-side platforms by situating it against components and managed platforms, describes challenges with building a system that's "leaky by design", and then lists design guidelines to tackle these challenges._
+_This post explains the motivation for client-side platforms by situating it against composable components and managed platforms, describes challenges with building such systems, and then lists design guidelines to tackle these challenges._

 A platform is a collection of components on top of which many people can build programs, usually application programs [[1]](#1).
 AWS is well known [[2]](#2)[[3]](#3) for not building platforms, and instead delivering big components that can be composed together to build bespoke solutions:
 > I think a couple players then decided they need to really get going and they just chose the wrong abstraction to build.
 They built too high in the stack as opposed to these building blocks like we built, that allowed developers to stitch them together however they saw fit.
 > \- Andy Jassy

 There are several disadvantages for _managed_ platforms:
 * **Extensibility**.
-Platforms provide _complete_ solutions to clients.
+Platforms provide _complete_ solutions to clients that cannot be extended.
 As long as client needs are met, this focus on completeness results in a delightful user experience.
-However, eventually requirements will change and since clients can’t extend the platform, they lose the freedom to adapt their application to their customer requests.
+However, eventually client requirements change and without the ability to extend the platform, they lose the freedom to adapt their application to their customer requests.
 ![managed-platform](/assets/client-side-platforms-thoughts/managed-platform.svg){: .center-image }
 <span class="center-image" style="text-align: center;"><i>Figure 1: User journey for managed platforms</i></span>

 * **Agility**.
-Since platforms provide a _consistent_ interface across their functionalities, this simpler API comes at the expense of delivery speed.
+A platform's strength is providing a _consistent_ interface across their functionalities, this simpler API comes at the expense of delivery speed.
 Adding 1 new feature to the platform forces you to evaluate how it fits with the existing N other features, slowing you down significantly as your feature set grows [[4]](#4).

 * **Efficiency**.
   > Slow, powerful operations force the client who doesn’t want the power to pay more for the basic function.
   > \- Butler Lampson [[5]](#5)
   {: .inline-blockquote}

-  Platforms are a thick layer of abstraction.
-The additional features can result in the creation of unnecessary resources, resulting in a slower or more expensive experience for the client.
+  Platforms are a thick layer of abstraction where the additional unwanted features can result in the creation of unnecessary resources.
+Consequently, resulting in a slower or more expensive experience for the client.
   {: .after-blockquote}

 Software is full of oppositions and some of the weaknesses of platforms are also their strengths: